Numerical evidence for marginal scaling at the integer quantum Hall transition: Marginal scaling at criticality

+The field theory result, Eq. \eqref{eq:g*}, applies in the scaling limit $L_x, L_y \to \infty$.
+In contrast, our numerical simulations are restricted to finite systems.
+In the following, we use rectangular systems of finite size $L_x\times L_y$ where $L_y=a\cdot L_x$.
+We attach absorbing leads attached in the $x$ direction and periodic boundary conditions in the $y$ direction, realizing a cylinder geometry.
+The two-terminal scattering matrix defined in terms of the modes in the left and right leads can be found from the four-terminal scattering matrix of a $L_x\times L_y$ system by short-circuiting the transverse leads.
+Then the two-terminal conductance can be computed from the Landauer formula. \cite{NazarovBlanterBook} It depends on the specific disorder realization in the system and we report the associated histograms in Appendix \ref{app:histo}.
+In the following, we denote its disorder average by $g_{xx}(a,L_x)$.

+To date, there is no field theory result for $g_{xx}$ away from the fixed point.
+Therefore, to make progress for numerically accessible finite system sizes, we resort to the ad-hoc assumption that Eq.~\eqref{eq:g*} remains valid in the vicinity of the fixed point for $1\ll L<\infty$.
+We thus assume

+with $\sigma_{xx}(L) = \sigma_{xx}^\ast + \delta_-(L)$, where $\delta_-(L)$ is given by Eq.~\eqref{eq:dm_crit}.
+Note that Eq. \eqref{eq:gL} is at best an approximation to the correct result, since in the field theory of Ref. [\onlinecite{Zirnbauer-Marginal-CFT-perturbations-2021}] not only the coupling constants but also the current operators that enter Kubo formulas get modified away from the fixed point.

-Using the network models introduced in the previous section, we numerically demonstrate the validity of Eq.~(\ref{eq:dm_crit}) and determine the value of $b_{1}$.
+Using the network models introduced in the previous section, we numerically assess the validity of Eq.~(\ref{eq:gL}) and determine the value of $b_{1}$.
 While for CC1 the critical point occurs at $x=0$, for the CC2 we tune to $(x_a,x_b)=(-0.483,3)$ [brown dot in Fig.~\ref{fig:CCmodels}(c)] which will be shown to be on the critical line below in Sec.~\ref{sec:nu_eff}.
-We use wide slabs of length $L$, aspect ratio $a \gtrsim 4$ and find the length-dependent conductivity $\sigma_{xx} = g_{xx}/a$ from the disorder averaged two-terminal Landauer conductance\cite{NazarovBlanterBook} $g_{xx}$ with the terminals in the transverse direction short-circuited to realize a torus-geometry (periodic boundary conditions).
-Unlike in square samples,\citep{Kramer-Random-2005} the histograms of the conductivities $\sigma_{xx}$ for an ensemble of disordered, wide ($a \gtrsim 4$) slabs are Gaussian in shape (data not shown).
+We treat the cases $a<1$ and $a>1$ separately.

-The data on the top panel in Fig.~\ref{fig:sigma} shows a mo\-no\-to\-nously increasing (decreasing) flow of $\sigma_{xx}(L)$ for CC1 (CC2) with the conjectured critical conductivity $\sigma_{xx}^{\ast}=2/\pi$ consistently placed between the two data sets.
+We start with large aspect ratios $a=4,\,6$ where to very high precision the exponential corrections in Eq.~\eqref{eq:gL} are negligible and we obtain $g_{xx}/a=\sigma_{xx}$.
+We find approximately Gaussian histograms for the conductances, see App.~\ref{app:histo}.
+This can be rationalized by the picture of a large number $\sim a$ of effectively decoupled parallel conductors with random conductances.
+The data in the top panel in Fig.~\ref{fig:sigma} shows a mo\-no\-to\-nously increasing (decreasing) flow of $g_{xx}/a$ for CC1 (CC2) with the conjectured critical conductivity $\sigma_{xx}^{\ast}=2/\pi$ consistently placed between the two data sets.
 We remark that to the best of our knowledge, this is the first numerical observation of a decreasing $\sigma_{xx}(L)$ at a IQHT, hypothesized long ago in the proposed flow diagram of Khmelnitskii.\cite{Khmelnitskii-Quantization-1983}